 Picture this: a shipment moves through the supply chain, its journey chronicled not in lines of code or proprietary shipment status interfaces, but in a series of photographs.
 As packages move from warehouse to destination, AI-powered cameras capture the shipment’s route in a series of photographs, instantly analyzing each image to reveal location, condition, and progress.
 This isn’t science fiction—it’s the transformative potential of computer vision AI to enable picture-perfect supply chain visibility.
 By turning real-world visuals into actionable insights, this technology sidesteps complex data integration hurdles.
 At the same time, it delivers reliability and unprecedented clarity into logistics operations.
 The result?
 A supply chain you can literally see.

 In this article, I’ll look at the tech challenges we still continue to have with supply chain visibility and the merits of using emerging computer vision AI.
-Indeed, it is truly amazing that data integration projects and services can consume up to 25% of IT budgets.
-Specifically, I’ll look at current data interoperability constraints, how computer vision AI tech may bypass many of these issues, and potential image-based shipment status solutions.
+Indeed, what is amazing is that 25% of IT budgets are now consumed solely by data integration projects.
+There has to be a better way.
+One promising solution to this supply chain visibility issue is computer vision AI.
+So, let’s look at current data interoperability constraints, how computer vision AI tech may bypass many of these issues, and potential image-based shipment status solutions.

 - 1. The Data Interoperability Challenges that Continue to Impair Supply Chain Visibility.